PLAINSOUND/hejicalc/README.md

 An input pitch may be defined according to its octave, diatonic note, and HEJI accidental(s).
 Palette input accidentals allow up to three Pythagorean apotomes (±) and three steps (±) in each of the prime dimensions 5 through 31.

 ![Table of symbols](HEJIcalc.png)

+### 3.2	JI Ratio
+Ratio input comprises two components—
+-	the *offset ratio* – a local 1/1 (with respect to the global 1/1 defined in REFERENCE)
+-	the *input ratio* – a ratio which is automatically multiplied by the offset ratio Whole numbers or decimal values may be used; the calculator will automatically convert decimals into whole number fractions when possible.

+> *Example.* If the *offset ratio* is 1/1 and the *input ratio* is 10/9, then the OUTPUT is calculated to be 10/9 in relation to the REFERENCE PITCH.
+If the *offset ratio* is altered to 9/8, then the output is 10/9 in relation to 9/8, compounding the two ratios.
+Thus, the calculation obtains (10/9)⋅(9/8)  =  5/4 in relation to the REFERENCE.